 There are large quantities of phosphorus stored in the Baltic Sea’s bottom sediments.
 In poor oxygen conditions it leaks back to the water and causes eutrophication.
 BSAG’s goal is to gather more information about the dynamics of internal nutrient storage, and to find ways to mitigate its negative effects in the Baltic Sea.

-The third European Sustainable Phosphorus Conference, ESPC3 will be organized in Helsinki in June 2018.
-ESPC3 will bring together 300-400 varied stakeholders concerned by phosphorus management including the fertilisers sector, waste and water management, phosphorus industry, environmental managers, the food industry, research and innovation and policy makers.
+The third European Sustainable Phosphorus Conference, ESPC3 was organized in Helsinki in June 2018.
+ESPC3 brought together 300-400 varied stakeholders concerned by phosphorus management including the fertilisers sector, waste and water management, phosphorus industry, environmental managers, the food industry, research and innovation and policy makers.